GRIDAPPSD/pyvvo/tests/models/README.md

 Flattened version of test4.glm, used to ensure glm.py's recursion properly flattens nested objects.

+### test_inverter_output.glm
+Simple model with a triplex swing node, a triplex line, triplex load, and an inverter (without an explicit DC source).
+This file was created to ensure that GridLAB-D will output the specified P and Q of the inverter even while the system changes.

+### test_substation_meter.glm
+Test file to ensure we get the expected results when parenting a meter to a substation, and then subsequently parenting a recorder to the meter.
+So that tests can run this with both the tape and mysql modules, the recorder itself and tape/mysql modules will be left out.

 ### test_zip.glm
 Model with a variety of ZIP loads.
 Used to ensure zip.py behaves in the same way as GridLAB-D for several cases.